Mdsoyaib123/Mdsoyaib123/README.md

 Hi there, I'm Soyaib Hossain 👋

-Full Stack Developer passionate about building scalable, secure, and high-performance web applications.
-Skilled in React.js, Next.js, Node.js, Express.js, TypeScript, MongoDB, PostgreSQL, and MySQL.
+Full Stack Developer focused on building scalable, secure, and high-performance web applications using React.js, Next.js, Node.js, TypeScript, MongoDB, PostgreSQL, and MySQL.

-Currently pursuing a Diploma in Engineering in Computer Science and continuously learning modern backend architecture, system design, and cloud technologies.
+I have completed my Diploma in Engineering in Computer Science and am currently pursuing a B.Sc. in Computer Science & Engineering.
+Passionate about backend development, system design, and building production-ready software solutions.

-I enjoy turning ideas into production-ready applications and solving real-world problems through clean and maintainable code.

 ## 🌐 Socials: